Tan90909090/CompileTimeObfuscator/README.md

 - C# 9 or higher
 - .NET Standard 2.1 or higher

+I tested an operation in following environments:

+- Visual Studio 2022 Version 17.5.1 and a project using C# 9 and .NET Core 3.1
-I tested the generator using Visual Studio 2022 Version 17.5.1 and a project using C# 11 and .NET 6.
+- Visual Studio 2022 Version 17.5.1 and a project using C# 11 and .NET 6

 ## Usage